-3OFA1053 Medical Terminology is a co-/pre-requisites.
+2OFA 1053 Medical Terminology is a co-/pre-requisites.

-Note 1: All EMT students must maintain American Heart Association Healthcare Provider CPR throughout the program; provide proof of two (2) MMR vaccinations or positive titer; provide proof of two (2) Varicella vaccinations or positive titer; negative tuberculin skin test or documentation of appropriate follow-up care in case of positive test results; Hepatitis B series or signed informed consent waiver; and, at the student's expense, submit to a criminal background check as required by the Arkansas Department of Health for licensure.
+Note 1: All EMT students must maintain American Heart Association Healthcare Provider CPR throughout the program; provide proof of two (2) MMR vaccinations or positive titer; negative tuberculin skin test or documentation of appropriate follow-up care in case of positive test results; Hepatitis B series or signed informed consent waiver; and, at the student's expense, submit to a criminal background check as required by the Arkansas Department of Health for licensure.